Infantino says biennial WCups can bring youth back to soccer - WHIZ News

 “I believe as well that the enemy of football is not the World Cup or is not FIFA but it is other activities that young boys and young girls are running after today,” Infantino said in closing remarks to the meeting that lasted more than an hour.
 “And we need to see how jointly and together we can bring them back to be interested in football.
 And we want to, as far as I’m concerned, do this all together as we have always been doing in the last few years.”

 Infantino did not specify what those “other activities” were.
-He did not respond to a phone call from the AP seeking comment and FIFA had no immediate comment expanding on the remarks.
+He did not respond to a phone call from the AP seeking comment and FIFA had no immediate comment expanding on the remarks ahead of a council meeting on Wednesday.

 Keeping younger viewers interested in watching 90-minute matches has increasingly become a challenge, especially given the rise of gaming.
 Infantino’s comments come amid a dispute with EA Sports, the maker of the FIFA video game, over the future of the product but FIFA itself still embraces e-sports.